Ann Rest

-Ann H. Rest (born April 24, 1942) is an American politician and President pro tempore of the Minnesota Senate.
+Ann H. Rest (born April 24, 1942; Ann Hiller) is an American politician and President pro tempore of the Minnesota Senate.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represents District 43 which includes portions of the western suburbs of Hennepin County in the Twin Cities metro area.

 Early life, education, and career

 Rest attended Rich Township High School in Park Forest, Illinois, graduating in 1960.
 She went to Northwestern University in Evanston, Illinois, where she received her B.A. degree in Latin and Greek.
 Next, she attended the University of Chicago on a Woodrow Wilson Fellowship earning a M.A.degree in Latin and Greek.
 She later received an M.A. in teaching from Harvard University, a master's in business taxation from the University of Minnesota, and a master's degree in public administration from Harvard's John F. Kennedy School of Government through a Bush Fellowship.
 She is a retired Certified Public Accountant.

+Rest first moved to Minnesota in 1970.
+Following a career as a high school Latin and English teacher, she pivoted to work in tax policy and as a CPA after being laid off from her teaching job in 1979.

 Minnesota Legislature

+Rest was elected to the House of Representatives in 1984.
+Rest requested Governor Arne Carlson call a special session of the legislature in 1997 to secure funding for a new Minnesota Twins stadium.
+The session lasted 23 days but no agreement was made.